 Note: Some NEMA sockets on PSE-certified PDUs for Japan have integral locking capability and do not need cable retention clips.
-See Locking Outlets and Cords (on page 15).
+See Locking Outlets and Cords (on page 14).

 - To install and use a cable retention clip on the outlet: - 1.
-Locate two tiny holes at two sides of an outlet. - 2.
-Install the cable retention clip by inserting two ends of the clip into the tiny holes.
+Locate two tiny holes at two sides of an outlet.